open-iscsi/rtslib-fb/README.md

 The packages are very easy to build and install from source as long as you're familiar with your Linux Distribution's package manager:

-1. Clone the github repository for rtslib using `git clone https://github.com/Datera/rtslib.git`.
+1. Clone the github repository for RTSLib using `git clone https://github.com/Datera/rtslib.git`.

 2. Make sure build dependencies are installed.
-To build rtslib, you will need:
+To build RTSLib, you will need:

 	* GNU Make.
 	* python 2.6 or 2.7